About

 This is a photograph of Connor S. Kenaston, a historian of U.S. history.
 Kenaston is smiling and wearing a grey button-down shirt.
 The green trees behind Kenaston are blurred.

-His current book project, “Spirit of Power: Radio, Religion, and the Sound of the American Century,” explores the religious history of the radio broadcasting in the United States.
-His article, “Step by Step: American Interracialism and the Origins of Talk-First Activism,” was published in Modern American History in 2022.
+Connor S. Kenaston is an Assistant Professor of History at Randolph College in Lynchburg, Virginia.
+He is a historian of the modern United States, and his scholarship focuses on how so-called “mainline” American Protestants shaped public life in the twentieth century.
+His current book project, “Spirit of Power: Radio, Religion, and the Sound of the American Century,” is a religious history of radio broadcasting in the United States.
+His article, “Step by Step: American Interracialism and the Origins of Talk-First Activism,” was published in Modern American History in 2022, and his article “Coloring Sacred Sounds: Broadcasting Racial and Religious Outsiders in Radio’s Network Era” has been accepted for publication in Religion and American Culture.
 His scholarship has also appeared in Hybrid Pedagogy, Methodist Review, Journal of American History, Yale Historical Review, Christian Century, and Reviews in Digital Humanities.
-His work has been supported by organizations including the American Historical Association, the American Jewish Historical Society, the American Society of Church History, and the Renate Voris Fellowship Foundation.
+Kenaston’s work has been supported by organizations including the American Historical Association, the American Jewish Historical Society, the American Society of Church History, and the Renate Voris Fellowship Foundation.

 Connor S. Kenaston